reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 </dependency>
 ```

-Here we have added three dependencies with the starters for using the components for `servlet`, `jackson` and `swagger` which will perform the following functions:
+Here we have added three dependencies with the starters for using the components for `servlet`, `jackson`, and `swagger` which will perform the following functions:
-1. The Servlet component will provide HTTP based endpoints for consuming HTTP requests arriving at a HTTP endpoint bound to a published Servlet.
+1. The Servlet component will provide HTTP based endpoints for consuming HTTP requests arriving at an HTTP endpoint bound to a published Servlet.
-2. The Jackson component will be used for marshalling and unmarshalling between [JavaScript Object Notation (JSON)](https://www.json.org/json-en.html) and object representations.
+2. The Jackson component will be used for marshaling and unmarshalling between [JavaScript Object Notation (JSON)](https://www.json.org/json-en.html) and object representations.
 3. The Swagger component will expose the REST services and their APIs using [Swagger/Open API specification](https://swagger.io/docs/specification/about/).

 ### Defining a Route with Java DSL's RouteBuilder